 - Preheat the oven and prepare the baking tin.
 Grease it well with butter, sprinkle it with flour, and shake the pan to distribute the flour all over evenly.
 Alternatively, grease and line the tin with parchment paper.

-- Chop the chocolate needed for the batter, set it aside.
+- Chop the chocolate needed for the batter, and set it aside.
 Or use white chocolate chips or chunks; chop them lightly if they are too large.

 - Cream the eggs and the sugar in a medium bowl until light and thick.
 A simple electric mixer is fine; there is no need for a stand mixer.
 (1)